The smallest room in the house as a nursery

 Utilise all of the space you have!
 I’ve bought baskets to store on top of the wardrobe to keep blankets and anything that isn’t needed regularly.
-Shelving is also a good option – this time round we haven’t needed any but high shelving can make the room seem bigger and more spacious.
+Shelving is also a good option – this time around we haven’t needed any but high shelving can make the room seem bigger and more spacious.

 Choose furniture that can be multi-functional.
 We have decided to get Mokee’s top cot changing mat that fits onto the cot- this means there’s no need for a changing table.
 Clever!